 - issue a Form 1099 to the salon or business owner from which they rent their business space.

 Business service providers involved in a bona fide business-to-business contracting relationship are ICs if (1) they pass the Borello test, and (2) they satisfy the following criteria.
-The business service provider (worker):
+The business service provider (worker) may be considered an IC if the worker:

 - provides services directly to the contracting business rather than to customers of the contracting business